NHS industrial action

 - How to get an emergency dental appointment

-If needed, NHS 111 can also arrange a call back from a nurse, doctor or paramedic or an appointment at the most appropriate local service including local pharmacies, urgent treatment centres, GP practices or A&E.
+If needed, a call back can be arranged from a nurse, doctor or paramedic - or an appointment at the most appropriate local service including local pharmacies, urgent treatment centres, GP practices or A&E.

 More information about when to call 999 and when to go to A&E is available via the national NHS website.